 I spent over three years at Amazon and have interviewed extensively.
 Over time, when interviewing for partner teams, I took a greater interest in Phone Screens, where I got to speak to candidates at the initial stages.

-While most Phones Screens did not go well for very predictable reasons (Amazon's bar is relatively high), I saw candidates with outstanding resumes unable to answer Amazon interview questions because they did not prepare well.
+While most Phones Screens did not go well for very predictable reasons (Amazon's bar is relatively high), I saw candidates with outstanding resumes unable to answer Amazon interview questions because they did not prepare well (by the way, if you want to maximise the chances of getting an interview at Amazon or other Big Tech businesses, check out our Big Tech Resume Review service).
 So, rather than rejecting them at the first Phone Screen, I decided to run a quick experiment: I'd offer them essential coaching and progress them to another Phone Screen to see how they perform with better prep.

 While I did not run any surveys with my candidates, I would often follow up with recruiters to enquire about their fate.
 To my excitement, some made it into on-site loops and received offers.
 The reason why I found this exciting is because in 9 cases out of 10, interviewers would have rejected them at Phone Screen.